Nassau County Spousal Support Lawyers

 - Any other factor which the court shall expressly find to be just and proper

-The modification of spousal support is subject to a different and much more difficult standard than the modification of child support.
+The modification of spousal support is subject to a different and much higher standard of proof as compared to modification of child support.
 Absent a specific provision in a written agreement, the standard for a payor spouse to seek relief from spousal support is extreme hardship.
-As is demonstrated by the very term, “extreme hardship” is difficult to establish.
+As is demonstrated by the very term, “extreme hardship” is difficult to establish, and requires careful consideration of the circumstances and available evidence.

 Enforcement of spousal support is undertaken in much the same manner as enforcement of child support — if the payor spouse defaults, the recipient spouse has various options.
 First, if there is a stipulation or written agreement, the default and notice provisions, if any, must be reviewed and followed.
 Otherwise, the recipient must proceed with enforcement proceedings, which may include seeking court intervention.
 How to proceed will depend on many factors, including the location of the parties, their sources of income, and their assets.
 In an enforcement proceeding, the court has broad authority, and, among other things, can issue a money judgment, which will accrue interest, hold a defaulting party in contempt (potentially including jail time), and award the enforcing party counsel fees.